 The simplicity of our approach also means that it is highly adaptable to novel contexts.
 A primary goal of this study was to develop a decision support tool that could be applied elsewhere.
 We used Tampa Bay as an example where the outcome was partially known and a rich dataset was available, affording us a prior expectation of the outcome.
 Application to additional systems would require, at minimum, water quality observations spanning multiple years and a similar dataset of restoration projects.
 Our categorization that described relevant water and habitat related restoration projects was specific to Tampa Bay, but our approach can include different project definitions and specificity depending on the types of activities that may have occurred and the expected benefits for water quality in a different system.
 Similarly, the flexibility of our approach to accommodate different year windows and number of projects provides a diagnostic that is sensitive to both the restoration effort expressed in a dataset and how the potential associations could be interpreted.
 Lastly, we demonstrated flexibility in the spatial context from estimated changes at discrete locations to entire system-wide responses.
-Although there is uncertainty associated with these interpretations (noted above), the ability to accommodate different spatial contexts means the approach can be readily applied to different systems or management questions at various scales.
+Although there is uncertainty associated with these interpretations (noted above), the ability to accommodate different spatial contexts means the approach can be readily applied to different systems or management questions at various scales – from a single monitoring station to a regional monitoring network.

 Conclusions

 A long-term record of restoration activities and water quality data in Tampa Bay provided the foundation to develop a novel decision support tool for coastal restoration practitioners and managers.
-This new tool provided 1) a unique process to understand the associations between past restoration projects and known changes in water quality, and 2) establishes, under certain assumptions, an expectation of water quality improvements that could result from future restoration activities contingent upon the level of investments in different activities and the required monitoring to understand downstream water quality benefits at local to watershed scales.
-Overall, we demonstrated a baywide association of water quality changes to different restoration activities that varied by project type, chosen parameters to estimate the results, and the spatial context of interpretation.
+This new tool provided 1) a unique process to understand the associations between past restoration projects and known changes in water quality, and 2) establishes, under certain assumptions, an expectation of water quality improvements that could result from future restoration activities contingent upon the level of investments in different activities and the necessary time to monitor any observed downstream water quality benefits at local to watershed scales.
+Overall, we demonstrated a baywide association of water quality changes to different restoration activities that varied by project type, while refining parameters that effect estimated results including the spatial context of interpretation.
 The flexibility of our approach has potentially broad application and extension within the Gulf Coast restoration and management community.

 Supplement